Contributed by Maine Historical Society

 Purchase a reproduction of this item on VintageMaineImages.com.

-The gigot (aka "mutton chop") sleeve was in fashion during the 1830s, but it's form changed considerably over the course of the decade.
+The gigot (aka leg-of-mutton) sleeve was in fashion during the 1830s, but it's form changed considerably over the course of the decade.

 This figured silk moire dress features mid-arm puffs.
 This particular sleeve style was preceded by outsize balloon puffs at the shoulder.
 By 1837, the gigot puffs deflated and moved to the lower arm, a look that lingered for a time and competed in style with the next fashion trend in the 1840s, the straight sleeve.